Ruthheasman/Clippy/README.md

 ## How It Works

 1. You type a question
-2. Clippy screenshots your screen (or current tab)
+2. Blepper screenshots your screen (or current tab)
 3. Both are sent to your chosen LLM
 4. The AI responds, embedding annotation tags like `[POINT:450,200:This button]`
 5. The overlay renders an animated glowing cursor that flies to that spot